RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 To start the debugger:

 1. In the Application Explorer view, select the BANKDEMO project and then select **Run** \> **Debug Configurations** from the menu bar.
-2. In the left-hand pane of the Debug Configurations dialog box, expand **COBOL Enterprise Server**.
+2. In the left pane of the Debug Configurations dialog box, expand **COBOL Enterprise Server**.
 3. Click **CICS Debug** and then click **Debug**.
 4. You might receive a message about opening the Debug perspective.
 Click **Yes**.